St. Francis of Assisi

 Going to Battle

-About the age of nineteen Francis went to battle against the nearby town of Perugia.
-Francis was captured and taken prisoner.
-He was held prisoner in a dungeon for a year before his father paid the ransom and he was set free.
+About the age of nineteen Francis dreamed of heroic action, like knights of old, and went to battle with the army from Assisi against the nearby town of Perugia.
+Following Assisi’s defeat, Francis was captured and taken prisoner.
+He was held in a dungeon for a year until his father paid a ransom.

 The Franciscan Order

-As Francis lived his life of poverty and preached to people about the life of Jesus Christ, people began to follow him.
+After Francis began to live his life of poverty and to preach about the life of Jesus Christ, people began to follow him.
 By 1209, he had around 11 followers.
-He had one basic rule which was "To follow the teachings of our Lord Jesus Christ and to walk in his footsteps".
+He had one basic rule which was “To follow the teachings of our Lord Jesus Christ and to walk in his footsteps.”

 Francis was a devoted follower of the Catholic Church.
-He and his followers traveled to Rome to get the approval for their religious Order from the pope.
-At first the pope was reluctant.
-These men were dirty, poor, and smelled bad.
+He and his followers traveled to Rome to get the approval of the Pope for their Order and their rule of life.
+At first, the pope was reluctant since he saw in front of him men who were dirty and poor.
 However, eventually he understood their vow of poverty and blessed the Order.

 Love for Nature